meggieb/CourseraUCIData/CodeBook.md

 Six of these files were the raw data files: 2 X files, 2 Y files, and 2 subject files.
 These files are not duplicates - the reason for the 2 of each were that 1 was a training set and the other was a test set.
 They needed to be combined into 1 set.

-In order to combine them into 1 set, first the training data was combined together with cbind.
+In order to combine them into 1 set, first the training data set (X_train.txt,y_train.txt, subject_train.txt) was combined together.
 The X_test data to the y_test data to the subject_test data.
 * X_test.txt -
 * y_test.txt
 * subject_test.txt -